currinjs/CurrinJS/aio/content/guide/browser-support.md

-A particular browser may require at least one polyfill to run _any_ Angular application.
+A particular browser may require at least one polyfill to run _any_ Currin application.
 You may need additional polyfills for specific features.

 The tables below can help you determine which polyfills to load, depending on the browsers you target and the features you use.